plutomi/plutomi/services/shared/README.md

 ### Shared Utils

-Anything reused (mostly in the backend) by the api and the consumer should go here.
-Things like generating IDs, or logging to Axiom.
+Anything reused (mostly in the backend) with the `api` and `events-consumer` should go here.
+Things like generating IDs, logging, or any other utility functions.